|Oracle® Spatial User's Guide and Reference

 updateflag IN VARCHAR2);

-Upgrades data from the obsolete Spatial relational model (release 8.1.5 or earlier) to the current release, or upgrades one or more object-relational model (release 8.1.6 or later) geometries that need to be upgraded (as explained in the Usage Notes).
+Upgrades data from a previous Spatial release to the current release.
 As a procedure, TO_CURRENT upgrades an entire layer (all geometries in a column); as a function, TO_CURRENT upgrades a single geometry object, which must be of type SDO_GEOMETRY.

 For upgrading a layer, the procedure format depends on whether you are upgrading from the Spatial relational model (release 8.1.5 or earlier) or object-relational model (release 8.1.6 or later).
 See the Usage Notes for the model that applies to you.